OpenPTV/openptv-python/README.md

 # openptv-python

-Python version of the OpenPTV library
+Python version of the OpenPTV library - this is *work in progress*

 ## How this is started